Leisure Suit Larry, Al Lowe’s gaming legacy, Part 1

 Having played professional jazz since the age of 13 and earlier written the music for the company’s Disney titles, alongside all of the music for Roberta’s King’s Quest II, it was only natural Lowe would write the game’s main theme, a swinging jazzy arrangement.
 The main theme score would become one of adventure gaming’s most recognizable.

-Unsure of how Leisure Suit Larry would be received with its content deemed offensive by some, management chose to release it without any publicity or advertising budget.
-At the time of release the company was facing some minor financial issues and had cut back on advertising and instead relied more heavily on PR.
-While the content, with adult situations, somewhat vulgar language, and sexual insinuation, surely was daringly explicit for a game at the time, it wasn’t much different from what was shown at the movies or on evening television, the only difference being that games were mainly perceived to be kids entertainment.
-Many of the bigger computer chain stores refused to sell the game, finding the adult content inappropriate resulting in first-month sales numbers lower than any new Sierra product launch in years with only 4.000 sold copies.
-Despite the controversy, Marketing managed to garner some major coverage in many of the popular gaming magazines at the time which helped spread the word.
+While the content, with adult situations, risqué language, and sexual innuendos, surely was daringly explicit for a game at the time, it was not vastly different from what was commonly seen in movies or on evening television.
+The primary distinction was that games were predominantly perceived as entertainment for kids.
+Many of the bigger chains of computer stores refused to sell the game, finding the adult content inappropriate and resulting in first-month sales numbers lower than any other Sierra product launch in years, with only 4.000 sold copies.
+Despite controversy marketing managed to garner some major coverage in popular gaming magazines at the time which attracted significant attention.

 The famous quiz with age-specific questions, to prove you were not a kid, led to many brute-force attempts to access the game.
 Ken Williams, vary of bad publicity, wanted to be sure that anyone playing Leisure Suit Larry was at least screened and insisted on the quiz.